 Our program consists of Band, Choir, Theatre and Dance.
 No matter what your interests are, we have something for you.
-By participating in our instrumental ensembles, vocal ensembles, Theatre Arts Program or dance, you'll have the opportunity to develop and showcase your talents with students and faculty who share your passion for performance!
-Our program consists entirely of non-performing arts majors.
-All of our students are here studying something else and want to keep music, theatre, or dance a part of their lives.
+By participating in our instrumental ensembles, choir programs, Theatre Arts Program or dance, you'll have the opportunity to develop and showcase your talents with students and faculty who share your passion for performance!
+Our program brings together performing arts majors and non-performing arts majors, who are here studying something else and want to keep music, theatre, or dance a part of their lives.

 We have a highly experienced and dedicated performing arts faculty who have performed all around the world, from jazz festivals in Brazil, opera houses in Germany, Broadway, St. Peter's Basilica in Rome, The Kremlin, Broadway, and the White House.
 All of the SHU faculty are excited about the performing arts and want to share that passion with you!